 The Academy was founded to provide free, sustainable, high quality public schools in Knoxville's urban neighborhoods.
 Authorized by the Knox County Board of Education, Emerald Academy opened with an inaugural class of 120 kindergarten and first grade scholars in Fall 2018.
-Grade levels will be added over the next several years such that the Academy will eventually educate kindergarten through eighth grade scholars, fully enrolled by Fall 2019.
+Grade levels were added over the next several years such that the Academy now educates kindergarten through eighth grade scholars.
 Through rigorous curriculum, high quality instruction, and positive character development, the mission of the Academy is to ensure that all kindergarten through eighth grade scholars have access to an outstanding college preparatory education.